lauraagudelo04/lauraagudelo04/README.md

-# 💫 About Me:
+# 💫 Hi there, I'm Laura Agudelo!:
-Hi there!
-I'm Laura Agudelo and currently I'm studying systems engineering.<br>I enjoy learning topics related with software development  and try to solve real-world <br>problems because with this I'll be able to know how everything is.
+I'm studying systems engineering student.<br>I enjoy learning topics related with software development and try to solve real-world <br>problems because with this I'll be able to know how everything is.

 ## 🌐 Socials: